Robust and computationally feasible community detection in the presence of arbitrary outlier nodes: Numerical results

-In the second step of our proposed community detection procedure, we choose $k=r=2$ in the k-means clustering.
-As a result, our community detection procedure applied to the real-world network data set only costs $137.16$ seconds to accurately cluster these $1222$ nodes with a misclassification rate about $63/1222 \approx 0.052$.
-The lower right panel of Figure \ref{fig:plogosphere} shows this clustering result by plotting the adjacency matrix of the clustered graph, in which two nodes are connected if and only if they are clustered in the same group.
+In the second step of our proposed community detection procedure, we choose $k=r=2$ in the $k$-means clustering.
+As a result, our community detection procedure applied to the real-world network data set only costs $137.16$ seconds to accurately cluster these $1222$ nodes with a misclassification rate about $63/1222 \approx0.052$.
+The lower right panel of Figure~\ref{figplogosphere} shows this clustering result by plotting the adjacency matrix of the clustered graph, in which two nodes are connected if and only if they are clustered in the same group.

-The misclassification rate is comparable to the best known results in the literature.
-The SCORE method proposed in \cite{Jin2012} leads to a misclassification rate of $58/1222$.
-Profile likelihood method under degree-corrected SBM [\cite{KN2011}] and Newman-Girvan modularity method [\cite{NG2004, ZLZ2012}] usually have misclassification rates about $0.05$.
-However, as indicated in \cite{Jin2012}, the tabu algorithm implemented to maximize these criteria is computationally expensive, and is numerically unstable due to bad initializations.
-It is shown in \cite{Jin2012} that the average misclassification of the modularity method is about $105/1222$ based on $100$ independent repetitions.
+The misclassification rate is comparable to the best-known results in the literature.
+The SCORE method proposed in \citet{Jin2012} leads to a misclassification rate of $58/1222$.
+Profile likelihood method under degree-corrected SBM [\citet{KN2011}] and Newman--Girvan modularity method [\citet{NG2004,ZLZ2012}] usually have misclassification rates about $0.05$.
+However, as indicated in \citet{Jin2012}, the tabu algorithm implemented to maximize these criteria is computationally expensive and is numerically unstable due to bad initializations.
+It is shown in \citet{Jin2012} that the average misclassification of the modularity method is about $105/1222$ based on $100$ independent repetitions.

-As to classical spectral clustering, the upper right and lower left panels of Figure \ref{fig:plogosphere} show that the two eigenvectors of the graph Laplacian/adjacency matrix corresponding to the top two eigenvalues are not capable in detecting and distinguishing the liberal and conservative political blogs.
+As to classical spectral clustering, the upper right and lower left panels of Figure~\ref{figplogosphere} show that the two eigenvectors of the graph Laplacian/adjacency matrix corresponding to the top two eigenvalues are not capable in detecting and distinguishing the liberal and conservative political blogs.
 Hence, ordinary spectral clustering does not work when applied to this data set.
-A data-dependent penalized spectral clustering applied to the graph Laplacian was proposed in \cite{JY2013}, but the misclassification rate is nearly $0.2$, which is much worse than our result.
+A data-dependent penalized spectral clustering applied to the graph Laplacian was proposed in \citet {JY2013}, but the misclassification rate is nearly $0.2$, which is much worse than our result.